Starting your very first nursing job comes with a lot of challenges. Just thinking about them can make you feel super pressured and anxious.

 97. Always disinfect your stethoscope each time you use it.
 Remember that your patients are sick and they already have a weak immune system, so don’t pass the infection to them.

 98. Always check for IV infiltration at the beginning of your shift.
 Is the patient’s IV site is swollen?
 Does it hurt?
 You should be extra watchful for IV infiltration among pediatric patients.

 99. Always practice hand washing.
-If it’s time-consuming for you, do hand rubbing with antimicrobial solution.
+If it’s time-consuming for you, do hand rubbing with an antimicrobial solution.

 100. Be assertive but don’t pretend that you know something very well in front of your co-nurses.
 They will know if you are faking your skill.
 Be humble and ask them to teach you.

 101. If you feel like giving up, remember the reason why you decided to become a nurse.
-Senior nurses usually advice to let a year pass before you decide to give up.
+Senior nurses usually advise new nurses to let a year pass before they decide to give up.
 That one year is the adjustment phase; be patient and motivate yourself always!